gadomski/cpd/README.md

 If you need armadillo-5.x, which is required for the old **cpd** but is no longer available from the armadillo website, you can use [my mirror](https://github.com/gadomski/armadillo).
 Thanks for your understanding during this switch.

+## Publications

+This library has been used in the following publications:

+- Gadomski, P.J.
+(December 2016). *Measuring Glacier Surface Velocities With LiDAR: A Comparison of Three-Dimensional Change Detection Methods*.
+Master's thesis, University of Houston, Geosensing Systems Engineering and Sciences.

 ## License

-This library is GPL2, copyright 2016 Peter J. Gadomski.
+This library is GPL2, copyright 2017 Peter J. Gadomski.
 See LICENSE.txt for the full license text.

 This work is directly inspired by Andriy Myronenko's reference implementation, and we owe him many thanks.